 Schoolhouse Teachers

-This curriculum provider also offers hundreds of electives (and multiple languages like Spanish and Korean) at the same subscription price for all children.
+This curriculum provider also offers hundreds of electives (and multiple languages, such as Spanish and Korean) for all children at the same subscription price.

 Schoolhouse Teachers Beginning Latin is a 24-week course for students between the third and the twelfth grades.